Portobello West Junction (1858-1971)

 This new junction led to an immediate important change with the South Leith branch no longer having direct access to the main line.
 Instead it either passed through Portobello Yard to reach the main line at Portobello East Junction or took the sweeping curve.

 This new line allowed goods and minerals, particularly coal, to bypass the junctions at Portobello and pass over the main line without blocking it or incurring delay.
 It was part of a plan to improve access to the Leith Docks for the coal masters, who had been promoting their own independent railway due to the poor service they received from the North British.
 The line was single track.

-The signal box was closed in 1971 and the main line at Portobello East Junction is still reached by running through the remains of Portobello Yard.
+The signal box was closed in 1971 and the main line at Portobello Junction is reached by running through the remains of Portobello Yard.